 Viewing from there provides the best ambiance: the brightly-lit castle as a backdrop, the storefronts decorated for the holidays, and snow falling overhead.

-Tip: Unlike Happily Ever After fireworks, you don't need to be close to the castle to see this show.
+This show is brand new for 2019.
+Unlike Happily Ever After fireworks, we don't anticipate that you will need to be close to the castle to see this show.